 It has been a tough outing for Scottie Scheffler at The Open Championship.
-A lot of things have not gone his way with his caddie getting sick.
-Being grouped with Jordan Spieth and Cameron Young also made the challenge at Royal Troon significantly harder.
-Despite Billy Horschel, Justin Rose, and Russell Henley leading the standings, he chooses to take it one stroke at a time because he knows this course is often harder than the others.
+A lot of things have not gone his way, beginning with his caddie getting sick.
+Being grouped with fellow stars Jordan Spieth and Cameron Young also made the challenge at Royal Troon a little trickier.
+Despite Billy Horschel, Justin Rose, and Russell Henley atop the leaderboard, he is keeping a level head and taking it one stroke at a time at the 152nd Open Championship.

 Struggles at The Open Championship